smartfog/fogflow/doc/en/source/k8sIntegration.rst

           helm install ./cloud-chart --set externalIPs={XXX.XX.48.24} --generate-name --namespace=fogflow
           //Namespace should be the one created in previous steps, for example "fogflow"
+          //externalIPs is the one as set in above steps.

 Refer Helm official `link`_ for more details